livedefi/MessageVault/README.md

   - Studio-first: deploy a new version in Studio.
   - CLI (optional): in a temporary folder run `graph init`, update `subgraph.yaml`/`schema.graphql`, then `graph codegen && graph build`, and `graph deploy <SUBGRAPH_SLUG> --version-label v0.0.X`.
 Do not commit these files.
 - Endpoints
 - Find endpoints in Studio.
-Configure your app via `VITE_SUBGRAPH_URL`.
+Configure your frontend via `VITE_SUBGRAPH_URL`.
 Do not hardcode URLs.

 ## Requirements
 - Node.js 18+